dragginzgame/mimic/README.md

 Anything compile time we would have to pass into Mimic as an environment variable or rust feature.

-#### core/schema

-The runtime schema can be accessed from this crate.

-#### core/state

-Core-level state.
-This was moved out of the actor classes as we couldn't reference it anywhere and the macro code we had to use was becoming hard to maintain.

-This crate contains runtime state, which isn't great but we have a strict interface that allows access to it which somewhat lessens the concerns.

-#### core/wasm
+#### schema

-Currently this crate contains one helper struct that allows you to store and retrieve Wasm bytes at runtime, allowing the root canister to create canisters on demand.

-This logic has only been moved into a separate crate so that we can reference it via nested crates like api, and not have to rely on the actor.
+All of the schema types, schema build and state

-#### db
+#### ic

-The database is a collection of B-Trees.
-This isn't really meant to be used directly as we wrap the database logic within a Query Builder
+the Internet Computer and related repos are all wrapped in the ic crate, with additional helpers

-#### db/query
+#### query

 Query interface for the database.
 Contains query builders, and a schema resource locator.

+#### store

+The B-Tree that stores data in Mimic

-#### ic
+#### types

-the Internet Computer and related repos are all wrapped in the ic crate
+General types that mimic uses, including things like Cardinality that are shared between the data model builder and the schema

-#### lib
+#### utils

 Libraries.
 Notably ulid is wrapped here and also wrapped within the ORM, just so we can use it as a raw API CandidType, and also within the ORM where it gains a whole lot more features.

-Do these need to be separate crates?

-#### orm

-[todo!()]

-#### orm/macros

-This is the home of all the macros that allow you to create the data model, for instance `#[entity]`, `#[newtype]`

-#### orm/schema

-[todo!()]

-#### test

-Internal test canister plus the associated schema

-#### types

-There are two layers of wrapping when it comes to most of the non-primitive Rust types.

-Firstly we have the types like Ulid, Timestamp, Decimal.
-We want to use these in endpoints (so we need serde/CandidType) but they're not ORM-ready, they don't have the
-20 or so derives needed to be part of the ORM.  candid::Principal is an example of this, it derives CandidType but doesn't do much else.

-The double-wrapped types are used inside the orm, in `mimic-base`.